 How “Batch Change” Worked in iPhoto

-After selecting the group of photos you wanted to modify, you then went up to “Photos” in the top menu bar, and clicked on “Batch Change” from the list of options.
+After selecting the group of photos you wanted to modify, you went to “Photos” in the top menu bar and clicked on “Batch Change” from the list of options.
 From the new window that slid down, you had a wonderful choice of changes you could make to all of your selected photos.

 The choices were: